flybywiresim/docs/docs/pilots-corner/beginner-guide/starting-the-aircraft.md

 ### ADIRS alignment

 To align the Inertial Reference System (or IRS), we turn the 3 knobs to the `NAV` position.
-This will then start the IRS alignment for which we can view the progress on the ECAM display.
+This will then start the IRS alignment, for which we can view the progress on the ECAM display.

 ![ADIRS Alignment](../assets/beginner-guide/starting-aircraft/adirsaligned.png "ADIRS Alignment"){loading=lazy}<br/>
 ![ECAM IRS](../assets/beginner-guide/starting-aircraft/ecamirs.png){loading=lazy}